SPECULATOR: THE STOCK TRADING SIMULATION PRODUCT INFORMATION

-At $400,000, you become eligible to trade put and call options (on stocks), which can be even riskier, but options can also be used in very conservative strategies like covered call writing, if you are so inclined.
-If you can build your account net worth up to $500,000, you will have become an expert trader, a "gunslinger" eligible for trading futures on any of several commodities (oil, gold, silver, wheat and corn) and on the Stock Market Index of the 1,000+ stocks in the simulation.
+At $400,000 of net worth, you become eligible to trade put and call options (on stocks), which can be even riskier, but options can also be used in very conservative strategies like covered call writing, if you are so inclined.
+If you can build your account net worth up to $500,000, you will have become an expert trader, a "gunslinger" eligible for trading futures on any of several commodities (oil, gold, silver, wheat and corn) and on the Stock Market Index of the all the stocks in the simulation (of which there can be up to 1,590, though the usual number of "live" companies is about 1,000 to 1,200).
 (Once you achieve a new Trading Status, you will not lose that status even if your net worth falls back below the required minimum.)
 However, if your investments do very poorly, you may go bankrupt, or if your initial account value of $100,000 falls below $10,000, your broker may soon close your (too small) account, in which case you will be ejected from the game.
 (Game over.
 Goodbye!)

 CAN I PLAY IN CURRENCIES OTHER THAN U.S. DOLLARS?
 Yes, you can configure each game, at the start, in any of 18 other currencies (Euros, Pounds, Pesos, Swiss Francs, Ringgit, Shekels, Yuan, Rand, Reals, Aussie dollars, etc.) and each currency has a default exchange rate that was up to date at the time the program was released.
 (You can reset the exchange rate if the default rate has become outdated or unrealistic, at some future date, since real-world currency exchange rates do change, sometimes greatly, over time).
 Thus, if you choose to play in another currency, you will start off with the equivalent of $100,000 U.S. in whatever currency you selected.